fttlov/JCAdvance/README.md

 - Steam Input conflict.
 Disable it (for Switch, Playstation .etc) or use HidHide
 - **Bluetooth Jitter:** If you experience connection drops or infinite rumble loops while using two Joy-Cons simultaneously, your Bluetooth adapter may be struggling.
 Known reliable adapters:  <br>
--  (USB)ASUS USB-BT400 and cheaper alternatives based on the same BCM20702 chip, some Bluetooth 4.0 adapters from Ugreen
+-  (USB) ASUS BT400 and cheaper alternatives based on the same BCM20702 chip, some Bluetooth 4.0 adapters from Ugreen
 -  (M.2) Intel 9260, AX200, AX210  <br>
 There are several threads on Reddit discussing this issue